eddyL1111/StockTickerAgent/README.md

   * Title
   * Two nested panels or pages done through methods in controller
   * One Footer

-You want to have a controller for each main page.
-The nested pages or panels should be done through methods in the controller.
-For example, your homepage would have two additional methods (one per panel), your stock history page would have separate methods for the movement and transactions.
+ * The homepage would have:
+   * Two additional methods
+   * One per panel

+ * The stock history page would have:
+   * One method for movement
+   * One method for transactions

+ * Master view template
-Use a base controller, with a master view template providing the overall webpage layout & placeholders for the “real” content on a page.
+  * Provides a overall webpage layout and placeholders for the "real" conten
-Use separate view templates for the different layouts (panels) your site will need.
+  * Use separate view templates for different layouts

-Use a base model to provide consistent functionality across your data sources.
+ * Base model for consistent functionality